apex/up/docs/01-installation.md

 slug: setup
 ---

 Up is distributed in a binary form and can be installed manually via the [tarball releases](https://github.com/apex/up/releases) or one of the options below.

-The quickest way to get `up` is to run the following command, which installs to `/usr/local/bin` by default.
+The quickest way to get `up` is to run the following command:

 ```
 $ curl -sf https://up.apex.sh/install | sh
 ```

-To install `up` to a specific directory, use `BINDIR`.
+By default Up is installed to `/usr/local/bin`, to specify a directory use `BINDIR`, this can be useful in CI where you may not have access to `/usr/local/bin`.
 Here's an example installing to the current directory:

 ```
 $ curl -sf https://up.apex.sh/install | BINDIR=. sh